Sakatland/SCS/README.md

 # Usage
-Due to the limitation of CoC API, some functions only works when a CWL is taking place and before a new clanwar is launched after the end of a season.
+Due to the limitation of CoC API, some functions only works when a CWL is taking place and before a new clanwar is launched (after the end of a CWL season).
 But you can still download the data for a previous CWL season with its wartags (each seasons has 28 wartags).

 If you want to download the data of a previous season you need to prepare "Warlogs.txt" with the following synthax: